taskcluster/taskcluster-rfcs/rfcs/0011-Support-QEMU-in-taskcluster-worker.md

 * Comments: [#11](https://api.github.com/repos/taskcluster/taskcluster-rfcs/issues/11)
 * Initially Proposed by: @djmitche

-# Proposal
+# Summary

 Build support for running tasks in QEMU in taskcluster-worker.

+# Details

-This may require setting up a packet.net provisioner?
+This will require setting up a packet.net provisioner.